Our research is editorially independent but we may earn a commission for purchases made through our links.

 The town of Poulsbo is often referred to as “Little Norway” due to its Scandinavian roots.
 The charming waterfront is filled with shops, bistros, microbreweries and pubs, and also hosts a market specializing in Scandinavian items.
 Its popular Sluys Poulsbo Bakery produces famous Poulsbo bread and some of the best baked goods you’ll find in the entire region.
 Visitors can also enjoy walking the boardwalk alongside Liberty Bay while taking in stunning water and mountain views.

 Snohomish is often referred to as the “Antique Capital of the Northwest,” so if you like antiques and history, don’t miss it.
 Its historic district is listed on the National Register of Historic Places, and not only are there plenty of antique shops, but lots of specialty stores, restaurants, taverns, music venues and spas.
-Snohomish also was recently named one of America’s Top 10 Coolest Small Towns by Budget Travel.
-It also hosts Flower World, an oasis of not only flowers, but farm animals, duck ponds, fruit trees and more.
+It also hosts Flower World, an oasis of not only flowers but farm animals, duck ponds, fruit trees and more.
 Nearby is the Maltby Produce Market with its great selection of produce, fresh eggs, apple cider and the like, along with a petting zoo where you can cuddle up with the goats, sheep, lambs and pigs.
-The adventurous may want to take in the scene from above with the Airial Balloon Co., enjoying panoramic views of the Cascade and Olympic Mountains, including Mount Baker and Mount Rainier, the Seattle skyline, Puget Sound and more.
+The adventurous may want to take in the scene from above with the Aerial Balloon Co., enjoying panoramic views of the Cascade and Olympic Mountains, including Mount Baker and Mount Rainier, the Seattle skyline, Puget Sound and more.

 Most people associate Cashmere with apples, aplets and cotlets, but there’s more to this town than its apples and candy factory.
 This picturesque town sits alongside the Wenatchee River not far from the Cascade Mountain Range and Lake Chelan, serving as an ideal base for those who want to enjoy outdoor activities among beautiful scenery.
 You’ll also find cider mills, wineries and distilleries for tastings as well as a museum and a pioneer village.